evanthebouncy/class_and_style/ironbox/README.md

 I think we can run 10 20 ...
 500 would be fine There is a some kind of "bug" in subset\_select\_knn code that would cause infinite loop if going all the way to 1000 and slow if subset size is large

+## MNIST classification problem

+    python -m experiments.mnist_classify fcnet 200

+same as artificial classification.
+It will train an auto-encoder if the saved model dont exist you should try with different parameters, this take awhile to run . . .